Blarney Stone: Ritual

 The ritual of kissing the Blarney Stone, according to the castle's proprietors, has been performed by "millions of people", including "world statesmen, literary giants [and] legends of the silver screen".
 The kiss, however, is not casually achieved.
 To touch the stone with one's lips, the participant must ascend to the castle's peak, then lean over backwards on the parapet's edge.
 This is traditionally achieved with the help of an assistant.
 Although the parapet is now fitted with wrought-iron guide rails and protective crossbars, the ritual can still trigger attacks of acrophobia.

 Before the safeguards were installed, the kiss was performed with real risk to life and limb, as participants were grasped by the ankles and dangled bodily from the height.
-In the Sherlock Holmes radio dramatisation "The Adventure of the Blarney Stone" (first broadcast on 18 March 1946), a man attempting to kiss the Blarney Stone falls to his death.
-Holmes' investigation reveals this as a murder, the man's boots having been surreptitiously greased before the attempt.

 William Henry Hurlbert wrote in 1888 that the legend of the stone seemed to be less than a hundred years old at that time, suggesting the tradition began late in the 18th century.
 The legend of the Blarney Stone was described in A classical dictionary of the vulgar tongue by Francis Grose, printed 1785.

 Legend

 It is claimed that the synonymy of "blarney" with "empty flattery" or "beguiling talk" derives from one of two sources.
 One story involves the goddess Clíodhna and Cormac Laidir MacCarthy (see "Origins" above).
-Another legend suggests that Queen Elizabeth I requested Cormac Teige MacCarthy, the Lord of Blarney, be deprived of his traditional land rights.
+Another legend suggests that Queen Elizabeth I requested Cormac MacDermot MacCarthy, the Lord of Blarney, be deprived of his traditional land rights.
 Cormac travelled to see the queen, but was certain he would not persuade her to change her mind as he wasn't an effective speaker.
 He met an old woman on the way who told him that anyone who kissed a particular stone in Blarney Castle would be given the gift of eloquent speech.
 Cormac went on to persuade the queen that he should not be deprived of his land.

 Echoing the supposed power of the stone, an Irish bard of the early 19th century, Francis Sylvester Mahony, added a number of (humorous) lines to Richard Alfred Millikin's "The Groves of Blarney" (right).

 According to tradition at Texas Tech University, a stone fragment displayed on its campus since 1939 is a missing piece of the Blarney Stone.
 How this was determined is unknown.